dfkaye/where.js/README.md

 ------

-Using Toby Ho's MAGNIFICENT [testemjs](https://github.com/airportyh/testem) to drive tests in multiple browsers for jasmine-2.0.0 as well as for jasmine-node (which uses jasmine 1.3.1).
+Using Toby Ho's MAGNIFICENT [testemjs](https://github.com/airportyh/testem) to drive tests in multiple browsers for jasmine-2.0.0 (requires testem v0.6.3 or later) as well as for jasmine-node (which uses jasmine 1.3.1 internally).

 The `testem.json` file defines launchers for the different frameworks for both node.js and browser suites: